Bound entangled singlet-like states for quantum metrology: Discussion

 \subsection{Global optimality among PPT states}

 {\it Arguments for Conjecture 1.}---We showed that two different families of PPT entangled states perform the same way metrologically.
 Surprisingly, they approach the maximal metrological performance for large dimensions.
 The first family of states were extremal \cite{hllo}.
 These states are PPT states that are nearly as far from separable states as possible \cite{hllo}.
-The second family of states coincide with the states found for $d=3,4,5,6$ in Ref.~\cite{Toth18} based on extensive numerical optimization, see Appendix~\ref{sec:mapping}.
+The second family of states coincides with the states found for $d=3,4,5,$ and $6$ in Ref.~\cite{Toth18} based on extensive numerical optimization, see Appendix~\ref{sec:mapping}.
 The two families, found independently, have the same quantum Fisher information.
 Hence, we conjecture that these states are optimal for metrology among PPT states.

-We have seen that our states are optimal for metrology among PPT states.
-Thus, they are the best we can have, if only PPT states are allowed.
-One can imagine a scenario where we distill other, less useful PPT states into these ones.
+Thus, they are likely the best we can have, if only PPT states are allowed.

+We know that local operations and classical communication (LOCC) conserve the PPT property, thus from PPT states we can never get non-PPT states.
+Based on this observation, one can imagine a scenario where we distill other, less useful PPT states into the ones presented in this paper.
 Thus, these states can play the role of ``PPT singlets.''

+Let us now examine, how such a distillation scheme can look.
+The distillation protocol cannot be based on depolarizing the state into isotropic states as in Ref.~\cite{distill}, because isotropic states cannot be PPT entangled.
+A simple distillation protocol can be based on the following idea.
+Let us assume that many copies of the quantum state are available.
+First, we make a quantum state tomography using some of the copies.
+Then, based on the tomography, we find the local filter that increases the quantum Fisher information the most \cite{Verstraete2001Local}.
+Using a positive operator-valued measure (POVM) that realizes this optimal local filter, we obtain a smaller quantity of states, but with a larger quantum Fisher information.
+Local filtering has already been used to transform PPT states \cite{Tendick2020Activation}.